Beauty and the Beast: The Enchanted Christmas

-Beauty and the Beast: The Enchanted Christmas is a 1997 direct-to-video animated Christmas musical fantasy film produced by Walt Disney Television Animation.
-It is a follow-up to the 1991 Disney animated film Beauty and the Beast.
-The film sold 7.6million VHS tapes in 1997.
-This is the first of two sequels to Beauty and the Beast that were released, with the other being Belle's Magical World (1998).
+Beauty and the Beast: The Enchanted Christmas is a 1997 direct-to-video animated Christmas musical fantasy film produced by Walt Disney Television Animation and Disneytoon Studios, as a sequel to Disney's 1991 animated feature film Beauty and the Beast.
+While a frame story is set after the events of the original film, the main narrative is a flashback recounting Belle and the Beast's first Christmas together.
+The film sold 7.6 million VHS tapes in 1997.

 Plot

-A Christmas party is held at the Beast's castle sometime after the enchantress's spell is broken, attended by almost the entire village.
-While reminiscing about the previous year's Christmas, Lumiere and Cogsworth get into an argument over who "saved" Christmas, prompting Mrs. Potts to tell the story.
+Several months after the Prince was returned to human form, a Christmas party is held at the castle, with most of the villagers in attendance.
+While reminiscing about the previous year's celebration, Lumière and Cogsworth get into an argument over who "saved" that Christmas, leading Mrs. Potts to tell the villagers the story.